WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina.md

     <img src="img/copyleft_logo.png" height="12" alt="copy-left" />
 </center>

-To get high accuity the ratio of ganglionar cells/photoreceptor should be low.
+To get high acuity the ratio of ganglionar cells/photoreceptor should be low.
 That is why in the fovea one cone is connected to one ganglionar cell trough one bipolar cell.
-The further you get the more cones and rods are inderctly linked to one ganglionar cell.
-The receptive fied of a ganglionar cell is increasing while you go far from the fovea.
+The further you get, the more cones and rods are indirectly linked to one ganglionar cell.
+The receptive field of a ganglionar cell is increasing while you go far from the fovea.
 <center>
 <a href="https://thebrain.mcgill.ca/flash/i/i_02/i_02_cl/i_02_cl_vis/i_02_cl_vis.html" rel="some text"><img src="img/accuity.jpg" alt="Cones/Rods distribution" /></a>
 </center>